Skip to main content

 Understanding where your crypto funds reside can be a bit of a surprise.

 Contrary to what many might initially believe, your cryptocurrency does not reside within the Best Wallet app.
-Instead, your crypto assets are securely stored on their respective blockchain network.
+Instead, your crypto assets are securely stored on their respective blockchain.

 So if your Best Wallet is just a gateway to accessing cryptocurrencies, how can you prove ownership of any crypto you buy?